h4x3rotab/btg-endowment-move/README.md

     - e.g. Your working dir: `~/docker`
     - Then put this repo to: `~/docker/btg-endowment-move`
 2. Insert your privkeys to the `.env` file in `btg-endowment-move/` as mentioned in the previous section
-3. At the working dir, run: `docker run --rm -it -v $PWD/btg-endowment-move:/btg-endowment-move node:lts bash`
+3. At the working dir, run: `docker run --rm -it -v $PWD/btg-endowment-move:/btg-endowment-move node:lts bash` (sudo may be required; add it in front of the command when necessary)
 4. Now you get a ready-to-use shell.
 The repo on the host is mapped to `/btg-endowment-move` on the container side.
 Now you can enter the repo and run the signing tool:

     ```bash